 Issue 4 (“Slugfest”) opens with Kal-El flying after his target as he narrates about his own super-strength being too much for Earth’s civilians.
 Fortunately, his adversary is a Czanian and is more than durable enough to withstand the pounding.
 Kal-El uses his super-vision to notice a lone kid out on a harbor that Lobo is heading towards.
 Just as the alien bounty hunter is about to fire upon the young boy, Superman kicks him off his flying motorbike.

 Kal-El narrates that he looked for a way out of the lifeform’s acid-laced innards, but its tough hide is able to withstand his powerful strikes.
 Fortunately, he escapes by forcibly flying out the same way he went in.
 Afterwards, Lobo tells him that it was a sea creature from the Redonka System that’s capable of storing itself within a different dimension.
-Not only that, but it’s been contaminating various oceans on multiple worlds, devour lifeforms and excrete poison as waste.
+Not only that, but it’s been contaminating various oceans on multiple worlds, devouring lifeforms and excreting poison as waste.

-Little does he know as Issue 4 ends that he ends up flying past a particularly submerged meteor that contains an emerging Doomsday before he arrives back at the Hall of Justice.
+Little does he know as Issue 4 ends is that he ends up flying past a particularly submerged meteor that contains an emerging Doomsday before he arrives back at the Hall of Justice.

 Issue 5 kicks off a four-part tale called “Proof” as we find out what can be found once one accepts a “Pitch”.
 We being at the Daily Planet as Editor-In-Chief Perry White approaches photographer Jimmy Olsen in order to praise him for his recent picture on a recent rescue.
 Despite his good work, Olsen is unable to get a raise.